 Our belief is that this is an unsustainable approach to the current market conditions.

-In a recent Kantar report * (which supports our findings first published in August 2016), over a third of all spend is now on items on offer and this has grown since 2007.
+In a recent Kantar report * (which supports our findings first published in August 2016), over a third of all spending is now on items on offer and this has grown since 2007.

 We need to accept that the consumer goods world has changed in the last 10 years and therefore we have to adapt our approach.
 The route to market is suffering from a significant change in circumstances.
 We must evolve to deliver against this new world, delivering what shoppers want, allowing us to prosper.
 This requires a change of approach, but also a need to be more challenging and discerning.